fahrisyany/Spicy-Movie-Review/README.md

 # Spicy-MovieDB alpha

-A Comprehensif fast Movie database fully fledged with review,movie trailer and detailed info about the movie.
+A Comprehensive,fast Movie database website fully fledged with review,movie trailer and detailed info about the movie.

 ## Getting Started